Why should you come to Career Counseling Connecticut?

 We help our career counseling clients figure out (1) their career paths (2) plan a strategy to get there and (3) help tactically as needed.

-Regarding the first part, this is some type of “art” in the sense that it is a hard to explain a skill that involves matching someone’s skills/personality preferences with real world work.
+Regarding the first part, this is some type of “art” in the sense that it is difficult to explain a skill that involves matching someone’s skills/personality preferences with real world work.
 But, this is unquestionably the most valuable thing we do.

 Regarding the second part, some people know generally what they want to do but do not have the practical know-how to get there.
 Our work here helps people efficiently move forward.

-Regarding the third part, interviewing/resume creating/networking etc. are all components needed in the job hunt/career search.
+Regarding the third part, interviewing/resume creating/networking etc. are all components needed for job hunting/career searching.
 We help as needed.
 For those who know their career path and have a strategy, we help with the tactics for getting a job.

 You will get real options and make real positive change.